impracticalcoders/Instaclone/README.md

 # Instaclone

-An limited feature working remake of the popular Instagram app.
+A limited feature working remake of the popular Instagram app.
-Bringing you closer to the people and things you love in these quarantined times.
+Bringing you closer to the people and things you love in these quarantined times!

+P.S: Instaclone is in the process of getting an upgrade!

 ***
 ### Features :